RealWagmi/anon-integration-guide/projects/amped/README.md

 - Account: User's wallet address (required)
 - IsLong: Whether to check long positions (false for short positions)

+## Available Functions

+### Liquidity Management
+- **addLiquidity**: Add tokens as liquidity to Amped Finance, receiving ALP tokens in return.
+- **removeLiquidity**: Remove liquidity by redeeming ALP tokens for any supported token.
+- **getUserLiquidity**: Get user's current liquidity position and ALP token balance.
+- **getPoolLiquidity**: Get current liquidity pool information and token balances.
+- **getUserTokenBalances**: Get balances and USD values of all supported tokens for a specific user.

+### Trading Operations
+- **openPosition**: Open a leveraged long or short position with specified collateral.
+- **closePosition**: Close one or more leveraged positions, fully or partially.
+- **getAllOpenPositions**: Get all open positions for a specific account.
+- **getPosition**: Get detailed information about a specific position.
+- **marketSwap**: Execute a market swap between two tokens.

+### Information & Analytics
+- **getPoolLiquidity**: Get total pool liquidity information including ALP supply and Assets Under Management (AUM).
+- **getALPApr**: Calculate and retrieve the current APR for ALP tokens.
+- **getEarnings**: Get earnings information for a user's positions and liquidity.
+- **getPerpsLiquidity**: Get available liquidity information for perpetual trading.
+- **getSwapsLiquidity**: Get information about available liquidity for token swaps.

+### Rewards
+- **claimRewards**: Claim any available rewards from liquidity provision or trading.

 ## What You Need to Know

 1. Liquidity